wircho/ICanHas/README.md

 # ICanHas
 Swift library that simplifies iOS user permission requests (location, push notifications, camera, contacts, calendar, photos, etc).

+This library is part of our project to open source some of the code base for the [Relevant iOS App](https://itunes.apple.com/app/relevant-missing-home-screen/id970172407?ls=1&mt=8).
+Visit [relevant.ai](http://relevant.ai) for more information.

-**The library is still in early stage so please don't hesitate to give suggestions or report issues.**
+**The library is still in early stage so please don't hesitate to give us suggestions or report issues.**

 ## Installation